BlixDyrseth/BlixDyrseth/README.md

 ## About me

-- Frontend-developer and designer based in Trondheim, Norway
+- Frontend-developer and designer based in Trondheim, Norway :norway:
+- How to reach me: [Email](ingdyrb@gmail.com) :envelope:

 <!--